apace100/origins-docs/docs/types/entity_condition_types/enchantment.md

     "compare_to": 16
 }
 ```

-This condition checks whether the entity is wearing a full set of Protection IV armor (or better, which might be possible with mods).
+This condition will check whether the entity is wearing a full set of Protection IV armor (or better, which might be possible with mods).